jiinmoon/Algorithms_Review/Leet_Code/Current-Reviews/Session-02/0057-Insert-Interval.md

 57 Insert Interval
 ==================

+Given a set of non-overlapping intervals, insert a new interval into the intervals (merge if necessary).

+You may assume that the intervals were initially sorted according to their start times.

+---

 First, we find the position of the new interval on the given intervals list.
 This is done by expanding to left and right - finding the left interval and right interval.